hiroyasuakada/Mask-RCNN-Detectron2-for-Human-Extraction/README.md

 please see INSTALL.md. in the Installation section.
 Using its dockerfile is highly recommended.

+## 2. Download pre-trained models of Mask R-CNN from [Detectron2 Model ZOO](<https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md/>)

+My system is using *Mask R-CNN X152*, so please download it.

-## 2. Clone this repository
+## 3. Clone this repository

     git clone https://github.com/hiroyasuakada/mask-processing.git

-## 3. Processing learning phase on cnn, transfer learning

-animal_cnn.py: learning train data based on gen_data.py

-animal_cnn_augmented.py: learning train data based on gen_data_augmented.py

 ## 4. Showing the result of learning on commandprompt